 The most important museum in town is the ‘Museo di Santa Caterina.’
 This former ministry building is now turned in to an art gallery and an archaeological collection.

-Hotel Al Fogher is a family-run hotel (Best Western) in a non-scenic but convenient location, 15 minutes’ walk from the historic center and five minutes from the airport by taxi.
-Book it from € 70, - including breakfast.
+Hotel Al Fogher is a family-run hotel (Best Western) in a non-scenic but convenient location, a 15-minute walk from the historic center and five minutes from the airport by taxi.
+Book it for € 70, - including breakfast.

 Toni del Spin (Via Inferiore 7).
 Long-established trattoria in the old town, which specializes in local cuisine.
 Mains € 6, - t / m 14, -.

-The town center is a 5-10 minute walk from the train station.
+The town center is 5-10 minutes from the train station.
 From Venice, there is a secure train connection.
-At least two times an hour there is a train.
+At least two times an hour, there is a train.

 By bus from the airport, your transfer is the ACTT, bus line 6.
-This bus leaves in front of the airport and drives to the city's train station.
-Tickets cost are about € 1, - if you buy them at the airport or when buying at the driver it will cost you € 2, -.
+This bus leaves before the airport and drives to the city's train station.
+Tickets cost about € 1, - if you buy them at the airport or when buying at the driver it will cost you € 2 -.

 Have A Great Story About Shopping in Venice?
 Share it!
 Write about it here!
 Display your own story about your Shopping Experience.
 Writing skills?
 Your comment will appear on a new webpage.
 Make it as long as you want with photo's and your story.

 Start looking for a cheap place to sleep in Venice

 You have read about this nice shopping trip to a nearby city.
 There is plenty to explore.
 Find my site on Venice and get more information about this beautiful Italian city.